The Energy Management Cycle

 Check

-- Monitor consumption against the baseline and targets.
+- Monitor consumption against the baseline and targets, the discipline of monitoring and targeting.

-- Verify that savings are real (the discipline of measurement & verification).
+- Verify that savings are real (the discipline of measurement and verification).

 Act